-There are good reasons to expect the strong rate growth of E-LIS to continue.
-One of the roles of the E-LIS Editorial team, with close to 70 members in over 40 countries, is promotion of the archive.
-The size of this team makes it possible for E-LIS to work with a number of conference organizers, journal publishers, and editors simultaneously.
-For example, 2006 E-LIS additions included the Proceedings of International Workshop on Webometrics, Informetrics and Scientometrics & Seventh COLLNET Meeting, Nancy (France), the Proceedings of the 69th Annual Meeting of the American Society for Information Science and Technology (ASIST), Austin (US), and the proceedings of the 8th International Bielefeld Conference, Bielefeld (Germany), among others.
+There are good reasons to expect the strong growth rate of E-LIS to continue.
+One of the roles of the E-LIS Editorial team, with close to 70 members in over 40 countries, is to promote the archive.
+The size of the team makes it possible for E-LIS to work with a number of conference organizers, journal publishers, and editors simultaneously.
+For example, 2006 E-LIS additions included the Proceedings of International Workshop on Webometrics, Informetrics and Scientometrics and 7th COLLNET Meeting, Nancy (France); the Proceedings of the 69th Annual Meeting of the American Society for Information Science and Technology (ASIST), Austin (U.S.); and the Proceedings of the 8th International Bielefeld Conference, Bielefeld (Germany), among others.

 E-LIS continues to seek opportunities to work with organizers of significant conferences.
-For example, E-LIS U.S. Editor Norm Medeiros is currently working with organizers of the XXVI Annual Charleston Conference: Issues in Book and Serials Acquisitions, to deposit conference proceedings for all authors interested in participating.
+For example, E-LIS U.S. Editor Norm Medeiros is currently working with organizers of the 26th Annual Charleston Conference: Issues in Book and Serials Acquisitions, to deposit conference proceedings for all authors interested in participating.
 These initiatives not only make the work of these conferences openly available, they also raise awareness of E-LIS services among authors, increasing the probability of future submissions to E-LIS.